On Multi-Determinant Functors for Triangulated Categories: Introduction

 This paper is organized as follows.
 We recall some background notions concerning determinant functors in Section \ref{sec:background}.
-Our main development of multideterminant functors is carried out in Section \ref{sec:multi-determinant-funct-triangulated}; the generalization of Breuning's determinant functor in Section \ref{sec:definition_multideterminant}, and the alternative one based on the cubical complex in Section \ref{sec:alternative_definition}.
+Our main development of multi-determinant functors is carried out in Section \ref{sec:multi-determinant-funct-triangulated}; the generalization of Breuning's determinant functor in Section \ref{sec:definition_multideterminant}, and the alternative one based on the cubical complex in Section \ref{sec:alternative_definition}.
+The existence of universal multi-determinant functors is shown in Section \ref{section_universal_multideterminants}.
 The short last section (Section \ref{sec:det_ttt}) contains the application to the tensor structure and the proof that the universal determinant lands in a categorical ring.